Alliance of White Abolitionists

 One of the byproducts of white people being socialized to perpetuate white dominance is disconnection.
-Disconnection from self, from other white people, and from the communities of black and brown people.
+Disconnection from self, from other white people, and from the communities of Indigenous, Black, and brown people.
 The result has been the disastrous centuries of violence rooted in how white people view themselves and others.
 White people who are committed to practices of racial truth-telling must build capacity to connect.
 It will take every one of us to abolish white dominance.
 How has our disconnection from each other become a further tool of divide and conquer?
 What does it mean to multiply ourselves in others rather than center our ego?
 What does it look and sound and feel like when white people gather with purpose to abolish white dominance?
 What skills are we lacking that are necessary to build collective liberation?
 How is isolation keeping us from gaining momentum and power to solve the violence coming out of our community?

 Building An Alliance

 We recognize that in building an alliance of white people who are laboring to abolish white dominance, we are staring at a blank canvas.
 That doesn’t scare us.
 Watch for our next AWA event here.
 You can also like our Facebook page for updates.
 We are glad you are here and we invite you join us as we build the Alliance of White Abolitionists!
 Connection is the soil by which we can grow vulnerability, innovation, commitment, and collective power to abolish white dominance.
 If you are looking for more, we encourage you to join a cohort or webinar.